 - These are the best laptops for students in college

 CPU: Intel Celeron N3060 | Graphics: Integrated (320MHz) | RAM: 2GB – 4GB | Screen: 11.6-inch HDF (1,366 x 768) non-touch – HD (1,280 x 720) touch | Storage: 16GB – 32GB eMMC

 This entry-level Chromebook from Dell is, by our measure, the best laptop for kids you can buy today.
 This Chromebook’s 11-inch frame may be tiny, but so is your little one.
 What’s more impressive are its classroom tools, like an activity light that allows kids to digitally raise their hands.
 Plus, it has a ‘kid-proof’ sealed, spill-resistant keyboard and rubber sides.
 The excellent price is worth noting, too.
 Plus, Chrome OS is historically easy for parental controls as well as malware protection.

 Read the full review of a predecessor: Dell Chromebook 11

 CPU: Intel Celeron N3350 | Graphics: Intel HD Graphics 500 | RAM: 2GB | Screen: 11.6-inch HD (1,366 x 768) | Storage: 64GB eMMC

-If you’re more used to Windows 10 or your child prefers it, we find the Lenovo 120S to be among the most impressive at this rock-bottom price range.
+If you’re more used to Windows 10, or even if your child prefers it, we find the Lenovo 120S to be among the most impressive at this bargain price range.
 The laptop is mildly ruggedized to survive slips and spills, and even features a USB-C port for a bit of future-proofing.
-Finally, trust that this device will be free of bloatware that could otherwise distract your kid.
-That’s enough in our book to recommend this laptop to nearly every parent – especially for Windows 10 families.
+You can also trust that this device will be free of bloatware that can be distracting for your kid.
+That’s enough in our book to recommend this laptop to pretty much every parent – especially for Windows 10 families.